If you are concerned that a child is being abused, or to request support, you can:

 The child sex offender disclosure scheme allows members of the public – whether parents, carers and guardians or another interested party – to formally ask the police to tell them if someone has a record for child sexual offences.

-Complete the request for support online form
+please complete the request for support online form.

-If it’s an emergency call 999
+In an emergency call 999.